 On our girls weekend in San Francisco, while sipping coffee at the SFMOMA, my daughter looked at me and said – if you want to really see the essence of San Francisco you need to go to Mission District and spent some time at the Dolores Park.
-And there is an alley that you must see, it has the amazing murals she emphasized knowingly that any mention of street art and I was sold … I was excited to go my private little tour to learn more about the city and see the Street Art in San Francisco.
+And there is an alley that you must see, it has the amazing murals she emphasized knowingly that any mention of street art and I was sold!
+I was excited to go on my private little tour to learn more about the city and see Street Art in San Francisco.

-Street art in not hard to find in the city of San Francisco but there is one street in Mission that is filled with some amazing works.
+Street art is not hard to find in the city of San Francisco but there is one street in Mission that is filled with some amazing works.
 The next afternoon we drove to Mission District for a do-it-yourself art walk, starting with the Clarion Alley.
 Clarion Alley runs one block (560 ft long and 15 ft. wide) in San Francisco’s inner Mission District between 17th & 18th and Mission and Valencia streets.
 Clarion Alley Mural Project (called CAMP) was established in 1992 by a volunteer collective of six residents and artists, who were inspired by the murals of Balmy Alley.

 Next, we got back onto Mission Street and we turned right on 18th Street.
 About a block past Valencia Street is the Women’s Building.
 The building’s exterior walls are adorned with the MaestraPeace mural, a massive work that pays homage to famous women.
 The work was painted in 1994 by seven Bay Area female muralists and was restored in 2012.
 The building is painted on two of its sides – the front entrance, facing 18th Street, and the side facing Lapidge Street.
 Its front entrance features a naked, pregnant goddess with butterfly wings, grasping the sun as its rays shine down.